codefellows/pdx-401d1-javascript/codeChallenges/fruit/README.md

-A solution to this code challenge:
+A solution to this code challenge.
+Usage:

+  `$ node fruit.js`

 Little Jenny has been sent to the market with a 5 dollar bill in hand, to buy fruits for a gift basket for the new neighbors.
 Since she's a diligent and literal-minded kid, she intends to spend exactly 5 dollars - not one cent more or less.
 The fact that the market sells fruits per piece at non-round prices, does not make this easy - but Jenny is prepared.
 She takes out a Netbook from her backpack, types in the unit prices of some of the fruits she sees, and fires off a program from her collection - and voil\u00e0, the possible fruit combinations for a $5 purchase appear on the screen.